Maria Beatrice d'Este, Duchess of Massa: Marriage

 In 1763, in spite of the harsh opposition of Maria Beatrice's father, the two families agreed to simply replace the name of Leopold with that of Maria Teresa's fourteenth child, Archduke Ferdinand Karl of Austria, who was four years younger than his betrothed.
 In January 1771 the Perpetual Diet of Regensburg ratified Ferdinand's future investiture and, in October, Maria Beatrice and he finally got married in Milan, thus giving rise to the new House of Austria-Este.
 Festivities arranged for this occasion included the operas Ascanio in Alba by Mozart and Il Ruggiero by Johann Adolph Hasse.

-Francis III ceded to the archduke the post of governor of Milan which he had assumed ad interim after the 1753 agreement and which was destined for the third male heir of the imperial couple.
-The new archducal couple, for their part, settled in Milan where they lived nearly 25 years producing, to the delight of Maria Theresa, a large offspring of ten children.
+Francis III ceded to the archduke the post of governor of Milan which he had assumed ad interim after the 1753 agreement, and the new archducal couple settled in Milan where they lived nearly 25 years producing, to the delight of Maria Theresa, a large offspring of ten children.